tcl-lspA language server for Tcl with multi-editor support.

 Optimiser settings

-Optimiser toggles are available through tclLsp.optimiser.*:
+Optimiser settings are under tclLsp.optimiser.*:

 | Setting | Default | Description |